MarkPaulin/nisrarr/README.md

 ## Help wanted / things that need done

-There is no error handling at the moment.
+There isn’t much error handling at the moment.
 If you’re using this package and get an error message, please open an issue!

 ## Inspiration